This post may contain affiliate links. Please read our disclosure policy.

-- White beans: This is the base of the recipe so you’ll need 3-4 cans of white beans.
-You can use navy beans, cannellini beans, Great Northern beans or any white beans will work.
+- White beans: This is the base of the recipe so you’ll need 3 15-ounce cans of white beans.
+You can use navy beans, cannellini beans, Great Northern beans or any white beans.
 You can make this though with other types of beans or even chickpeas if you’d like.
 For convenience purposes, I use canned beans.
 However you can start with dried beans and soak them overnight instead.

 - Onions, carrots, & celery: This forms the mirepoix of the soup base, which is essentially the aromatics that flavor this soup and many others.